engineyard/ey-docs/pages/using-rubinius-on-cloud.md

 1. Create a new environment using the Create New Environment link on the Dashboard.

-2. Select Passenger 3 for the web server.
+2. Select Passenger 3 or Puma for the Application Server Stack.
-    Rubinius works only with Passenger 3.

 3. In the Runtime section, select Rubinius 2.0.0 (1.8) (beta).